Get the kit — A$297

 2. Do it yourself from scratch — you research and write everything ($0, but 100–300+ hours of your time)

-3. Use an audit-ready template pack — professionally structured documents you customise ($297)
+3. Use an audit-mapped template pack — professionally structured documents you customise ($297)

 Each pathway has legitimate strengths and real weaknesses.
 Let us examine each honestly.